ajay-9/NutriBox/app/README.md

 - Stripe API is integrated to handle payment.
 - Supports test mode for demo transactions.
 - Includes payment confirmation and error-handling mechanisms.
+- To make payments, users need to enter their card details.
+  - Card Number: 4242 4242 4242 4242
+  - Expiry Date: Any future date
+    - CVV: Any 3-digit number

 ### **User Profile**
 - Displays "Hello, Username" on the Home screen.